renanrcrr/iac-terraform-templates/README.md

 # Deploying IaC with Terraform

-The codes mentioned in this document are used in the study for HashiCorp Certified Terraform Associate 2023.
+The codes mentioned in this document are used in the study for [HashiCorp Certified: Terraform Associate (003)](https://developer.hashicorp.com/certifications/infrastructure-automation).

-Topics:
-1.First EC2;
-2.Outputs;
-3.Reference attributes;

 ```sh
 provider "aws" {